 Cermak built his 1931 bid for mayor on political organizing (and the promise of patronage) among Eastern Europeans and African-Americans.
 He outmaneuvered the WASP bloc, who voted Republican, and the Irish bosses who controlled the Democratic Party.
 His new Democratic Party was a “house for all peoples.”
 His victory, along with that of FDR, started converting African-American voters from the Republican to the Democratic party rolls.

 Realizing that they had to adapt or lose power, the Irish party bosses soon joined Cermak’s Democratic coalition.
 They ran the Democratic party, and therefore the town, for the entire half-century after his death.
-Irish Catholic politicians from Bridgeport (which you can explore on our Big Shoulders Bar and Food Bus Tour for private groups) served as mayor from the time of Cermak’s assassination in 1933 until Jane Byrne’s election in 1979.
+Irish Catholic politicians from Bridgeport (which we can learn more about in our custom private tours) served as mayor from the time of Cermak’s assassination in 1933 until Jane Byrne’s election in 1979.
 (Even then, her election heralded only a brief 12 year interregnum before Bridgeport came roaring back.)
-This sustained run of success is due, of course, to the power and political savvy of the Daleys.
+This sustained run of success is due, of course, to the power and political savvy of the Daley clan.

 Da Boss of Chicago Politics